Steel service center, Logan Steel, increases capabilities and orders with Mazak fiber laser

 Logan Steel was looking for laser in order to get higher repeatability and faster cutting in light gauge materials.
-The laser was also a way to open more doors to new work with the increased speed, tight tolerance and higher accuracy.
+The laser was also a way to open more doors to new work with increased speed, tight tolerance, and higher accuracy.
 It was the natural progression for Logan Steel’s customer base which drives their business.

 Logan Steel does have an HD plasma for the thicker materials but plasma does not have the tight tolerance that a laser has.
 Logan Steel wanted that higher quality and more accurate cutting to fit their customer’s needs.